sztal/scs-paper/README.md

 Code for paper<br>
-_Structural complementarity and similarity: linking relational principles to network motifs_
+_Structural measures of similarity and complementarity in complex networks_
 =================================================================

-    Talaga, S., & Nowak, A. (2022).
+> Talaga, S., & Nowak, A. (2022).
+Structural measures of similarity
-    Structural complementarity and similarity:
-    linking relational principles to network motifs.
-    arXiv preprint arXiv:2201.03664.
+> and complementarity in complex networks.
+Scientific Reports, (in press).

 This repository allows replication of all results presented in the [paper](https://arxiv.org/abs/2201.03664).
 The code should run for Python 3.8+.
 Main dependencies are specified in `requirements.txt`.
-The core methods including _PathCensus_ algorithms and structural coefficients are implemented in `pathcensus` package It will be distributed through PyPI upon publication and currently can be accessed and installed directly from its [Github repo](https://github.com/sztal/pathcensus).
+The core methods including _PathCensus_ algorithms and structural coefficients are implemented in `pathcensus` package which is available at PyPI like any standard Python package.
+Its source code can be accessed from a
+[Github repo](https://github.com/sztal/pathcensus).
 It is a full-featured package with detailed documentation and an extensive suite of unit tests.